src-its/ca-web/content/django_install-fedora.md

 Some of the different methods are:

-* **Global Install from Packages**: The official Ubuntu repositories contain Django packages that can be installed easily with the conventional apt package manager.
+* **Global Install from Packages**: The official Fedora repositories contain Django packages that can be installed easily with the conventional apt package manager.
 This is very simple, but not as flexible as other methods.
 Also, the version contained in the repositories may lag behind the official versions available from the project.

 * **Global Install through pip**: The pip tool is a package manager for Python packages.
 If you install pip, you can easily install Django on the system level for use by any user.
 This should always contain the latest stable release.
 Even so, global installations are inherently less flexible.